jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 Note that matrix filtering is used to evaluate more than just whether net requests are to be allowed or blocked.
 It is also used to evaluate:

-- Whether javascript execution should be blocked
+- Whether javascript execution should be blocked for inline javascript
 - Whether cookies should be stripped from outgoing HTTP headers
 - Whether HTTP referer information should be stripped from outgoing HTTP headers
 - Whether HTML5 localStorage should be emptied for a particular hostname